Adaptive, symmetry-informed Bayesian metrology for precise quantum technology measurements

-Eqs.~\eqref{eq:opt-est} and ~\eqref{eq:opt-err} enable experimental symmetry-informed estimation \cite{rubio2024first}.
-This provides maximum information for any parameter range or sample size while respecting the symmetry of the problem through the choice of $f$.
+Eqs.~\eqref{eq:opt-est} and ~\eqref{eq:opt-err} provide maximum information for any parameter range or sample size and enable experimental symmetry-informed estimation through appropriate choice of $f$.
 For example, the likelihood may be invariant under a symmetry group \cite{kass1996the}, or we may enforce invariance under all reparametrisations using information geometry \cite{linden2014bayesian, amari2016}.
-More generally, parameter types can be associated with transformations such as translations for shifts or rescalings for rates \cite{jaynes2003probability, rubio2023quantum}, as discussed.
-These symmetries can be shown \cite{kass1996the, rubio2024first} to determine maximum ignorance priors of the form
+These symmetries can be shown to determine maximum ignorance priors of the form \cite{rubio2024first}

-from which the function $f$ required to use Eqs.~\eqref{eq:opt-est} and \eqref{eq:opt-err} can be calculated, once the left hand side of Eq.~\eqref{eq:mi-prior} has been derived.